-I think self-love is one of the strongest types of armour you’ll ever need.
+I think self-love is one of the strongest types of armor you’ll ever need.
 It protects you in an emotional battle.
-It helps you recover from depression, anxieties, addictions, demons; without self-love, it’s almost impossible to go up against an opposition.
-However, it’s also important to realize that it is unrealistic to expect to always be able to give 100 percent with every relationship, including the one you have with yourself.
+It helps you recover from depression, anxieties, addictions, and demons; without self-love, it’s almost impossible to go up against opposition.
+However, it’s also important to realize that it is unrealistic to always expect to be able to give 100 percent with every relationship, including the one you have with yourself.

 I admit my flaws.
 I looked straight into the eyes of my demons without so much as a blink.
 I often find myself loving and giving effort with everything I have or absolutely nothing at all.
 I can admit there are days when I start off strong and end pretty weak or vice versa.
 It can be confusing to understand, from both an outside perspective and for me to comprehend for myself.

 As I grow as a person, I work on myself and my relationship with others.
 I hope that the number of days where I can only give ten or five percent love and effort shrink.
 I also want to remind myself, and anyone else who needs to be reminded, that it is okay if you cannot always give your all, whether it is to yourself or to other people in your life.
 It is human, normal, and sometimes necessary.
 If you are incredibly lucky (as I often find out that I am) you will see that other people in your life who know you, who care about you and love you, will pick up on your emotional signals.
 They will be able to sense when you are unable to give your all, without having to explain.
 They will give you extra effort and love when you are unable to give it to yourself.
 A little extra effort and love can mean the world to others in the same position as yourself.